 Please read this section before contacting technical support.

-How much RAM to test: To keep the test running smoothly and quickly you should only test the amount of RAM that is unused, rather than the total amount of RAM in your system - otherwise your computer will spend 90% of the test reading and writing to your hard drive, rather than testing RAM.
+How much RAM to test: Only test the amount of RAM that is unused, rather than the total amount of RAM in your system - otherwise your computer will spend 99% of the test reading and writing to your hard drive, rather than testing RAM.
 By default MemTest will check all RAM that is not in use by other applications.
-If you want more control, you can use the Windows Task Manager to determine how much RAM is free for checking.
+If you want more control, you can use the Windows Task Manager to determine how much RAM is free.
 As a rule of thumb, Win9X uses about 32MB of RAM when nothing is open, and Windows2000/XP uses about 64MB.
 Vista/7/8/10 use quite a bit more, depending on what features you have enabled.
 Even though you cannot directly check used RAM, Windows dynamically moves the location of most of its subsystems, so most of your RAM will be checked eventually.

 No Windows program can directly check the RAM used by the OS; this is a fundamental limitation of using a modern OS.
 If you need to check every byte, consider purchasing MemTest Deluxe, which boots off of CD for unfettered access to RAM.

 MemTest will report any errors that it finds as soon as it finds them, so if you do not see any error messages then all testing so far has been successful.
-Once you start testing, MemTest will continue to test your RAM until you tell it to stop, or quit.
-The tests can run as long as you wish, and become more rigorous the longer you let them go.
+Once you start testing MemTest will continue to test your RAM until you tell it to stop, or quit.

 How many instances of MemTest: If you have a multi-core or multiprocessor machine you can make the memory test more effective by running multiple copies of MemTest at the same time.
 Start at least as many copies of MemTest as you have cores and then divide the amount of RAM to test between them equally.